Tata Power Signs Commercial Agreements for 1,125 MW Hydroelectric Project in Bhutan

 *this image is generated using AI for illustrative purposes only.

-Tata Power Company Limited has announced a significant partnership with Druk Green Power Corporation Limited (DGPC) for the development of a 1,125 MW hydroelectric power project in Bhutan.
-This collaboration marks a major step in cross-border clean energy cooperation between India and Bhutan.
+Tata Power Company Limited has signed commercial agreements with Druk Green Power Corporation Limited (DGPC) for the implementation of the 1,125 MW Dorjilung Hydroelectric Power Project in Bhutan.
+This collaboration marks a significant step in cross-border clean energy cooperation between India and Bhutan.

 Project Details